 Orange has put a lot of focus on developing mini amp heads that sound as good as their larger models for some time now, and the Dark Terror is one of their best efforts to date.
-We absolutely loved the form factor – it’s a tiny box that tipped the scales at a little over 1.7lb, and it looks simply fantastic.
-It boasts 20 watts, but in reality it sounded more like something with 40-50 watts of all solid state power.
+We absolutely loved the form factor.
+It’s a tiny box that tipped the scales at a little over 1.7lbs, and it looks simply fantastic.
+It boasts 20 watts, but in reality it sounded more like something with 40-50 watts of all solid-state power.

-This amp had the simplest controls of all of the heads we tested, offering only a single input, and volume, shape, and gain knobs.
+This amp had the simplest controls of all of the heads we tested, offering only a single input, plus volume, shape, and gain knobs.
 The shape control is the closest thing to EQ on this amp, but really only controls the mids, with a scooped sound when turned hard left, and a strong mid focus when turned clockwise.
-Despite the simple control layout, pedal users will enjoy the FX loop functionality.
+Despite the simple control layout, pedal users will enjoy the FX-loop functionality.

-We went into the dry signal check knowing that this wasn’t going to be a high headroom amp.
-With a name like Micro Dark, we didn’t anticipate Princeton Reverb cleans, but once again, we were pleasantly surprised at the quality of the clean tones we did get.
-Of course, it began breaking up way before we even hit half volume, but if you were going to close mic, or run into FOH with this, it would still have useable cleans.
+We went into the dry signal check knowing this wasn’t going to be a high headroom amp.
+With a name like Micro Dark, we didn’t anticipate Princeton Reverb cleans, but once again, we were pleasantly surprised by the quality of the clean tones.
+Of course, it began breaking up way before we hit even half-volume, but if you were going to close mic, or run into FOH with this, it would still have useable cleans.